- 0.3 cup (heaping) All-Purpose Flour

 - 87 grams, chopped Dark Chocolate

-Moist, light and rich double chocolate muffins!
+Moist, light and rich double chocolate and banana muffins!

 I’ve been making muffins for many years now.
 It’s the perfect individually sized dessert and both kids and adults love them!

 Most muffin recipes are a bit dry as they use a good amount of flour for that cake-like outcome.

 However, I thought it was time for a melt in your mouth, most and tender muffin!

 And since chocolate is everyone’s favorite these will definitely satisfy your craving.

 This muffin recipe uses both cocoa powder and dark chocolate chunks for the ultimate chocolate satisfaction.